Co-ordinator: Abi Chard

 We have our own hut - Cwm Dyli - located in the Nant Gwynant valley, Snowdonia which is available for club members to use outside of meets.
 We also have reciprocal hut agreements with other well-known mountaineering and climbing clubs in the UK.
 Members of the Pinnacle Club also participate in meets organised by the Rendez-Vous Haute Montagne (RHM).
-This is a European network of women climbers which provides opportunities for climbing overseas twice a year.
+This is a European network of women climbers which usually provides opportunities for climbing overseas twice a year.

 COME ON A MEET